languageseed/bentobox/LEAF_OPTIMIZATION_SUMMARY.md

 ## 🎉 Ready to Optimize?

-The leaf server is a powerful machine being held back by unnecessary services and timeouts.
+Bentobox systems are powerful but can be held back by unnecessary services and timeouts.
 With these optimizations, you'll have:

 - ⚡ **2x faster boot**
 - ⚡ **6x faster shutdown**